tychonievich/graphics/md/text/api-types.md

 summary: Common API designs; with names for these designs, some common and some invented for the purpose of this text.
 ...

 In order to teach a topic, it is necessary to impose structure on it, breaking it into small enough pieces that each can be individually comprehended and ordering them in some kind of linear order.
 Some fields have agreed on a common decomposition and ordering, while others have not.
-Computer Graphics is one of the ones that has not, so it falls on me, as an instructor of computer graphics, to either create an decomposition and ordering of my own or find one someone else has created to use.
+Computer Graphics is one of the ones that has not, so it falls on me, as an instructor of computer graphics, to either create a decomposition and ordering of my own or find one someone else has created to use.
 This text is a bit of each.

 Computer Graphics deals with software that generates visual media, typically either images or animation.
 This is distinct from Computer Vision, which deals with software that generates information from visual media.